ricardojoserf/writeups/PortSwigger/8 - Multistep clickjacking.md

 ![img](images/8%20-%20Multistep%20clickjacking/3.png)

 But if you send this, the user does not get deleted, probably because we used width:100% and height:100%, so the payload depends on the screen resolution.
-I will use a small ifram size with fixed size of 500x600 px:
+I will use a small iframe size with fixed size of 500x600 px:

 ```
 <head>